d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 # Dig deeper into _Scully_ and use the most out of it

-**If you haven't heard about _Scully_, you should first check out my introduction article about it _[» Create powerful fast pre-rendered Angular Apps using Scully static site generator «](/blog/2020-01-angular-scully)_.**
+**If you haven't heard about _Scully_ yet, you should first check out my introduction article about it: _[»Create powerful fast pre-rendered Angular Apps using Scully static site generator«](/blog/2020-01-angular-scully)_.**

-In my [last](/blog/2020-01-angular-scully) blog post I gave you a short introduction to _Scully_ and how to easily set up a very simple blogging website that is server side rendered and ready to be shipped for production.
+In my [last blog post](/blog/2020-01-angular-scully) I gave you a short introduction to _Scully_ and how to easily set up a very simple blogging website that is server-side rendered and ready to be shipped for production.
 In the following article I will introduce some more advanced things you can do with _Scully_.
-You will learn how you can setup a cutom markdown module or even use asciidoc instead of markdown.
+You will learn how you can setup a custom Markdown module or even use Asciidoc instead of Markdown.
 I will guide you through the process of how to handle protected routes using a custom route plugin.

 <hr>